ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 The usage of the statement is: if the logical expression in parentheses is true, execute the statement in curly braces after **if**, if not, execute the statement in curly braces after the **else**.
 If the state of the button is high, the LED pin outputs a high level and turn the LED on, else turn LED off.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

 Pressing the button will turn the LED module on.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Use a Grove cable to connect the Grove LED to Seeeduino Lotus's digital interface **D4**.
 Connect the Grove Button to digital interface **D6**.

-### 3. Rotary Potentiometer
+### Lesson 3: Controlling the Speed of the Blink

 In the last section, we studied that button only has two states, ON/OFF state corresponding 0V and 5V, but in practice, we often counter the need for many states, not just 0V and 5V.
 Then you need to use Analog Signal!
-Rotary Potentiometer is a classic example that uses analog signal.
+Rotary Potentiometer is a classic example that uses an analog signal.

-#### Background Information
+<font size=5;font color=#314B9F >Background Information:</font>

 - **What is Analog Signal**

-**Analog signals:** Signals vary continuously in time and value, and the amplitude, frequency, or phase of the signal changes continuously at any time, such as the current broadcast sound signal, or image signal, etc.The analog signal has sine wave and triangle wave and so on.The analog pins of your microcontroller can have between 0V and 5V is mapped to a range between 0 and 1023 where 1023 is mapped as 5V and 512 is mapped as 2.5v and etc.
+**Analog signals:** Signals vary continuously in time and value, and the amplitude, frequency, or phase of the signal changes continuously at any time, such as the current broadcast sound signal, or image signal, etc. The analog signal has sine wave and triangle wave and so on.
+The analog pins of your microcontroller can have between 0V and 5V is mapped to a range between 0 and 1023 where 1023 is mapped as 5V and 512 is mapped as 2.5v and etc.

 ![Alt text](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/analog.png)

-- **Components Involved:**
+- <font size=5;font color=#314B9F >Components Involved</font>
     1. Seeeduino Lotus
     2. Grove LED
     3. Grove Rotary Switch
     4. Grove Cables(If broken out)

 ![](http://files.seeedstudio.com/wiki/Grove-Beginner-Kit-For-Arduino/img/rotary.png)

-- **Hardware connection:**
+- <font size=5;font color=#314B9F >Hardware connection</font>
     - **Module connection:**
         - Default connection by PCB stamp hole.
     - The Seeeduino is then connected to the computer via a USB cable.

 - **Hardware analysis:**

     - Input: Rotary Potentiometer
     - Control: Seeeduino Lotus
     - Output: LED module

 The input is an analog signal, so it is connected to the analog signal interface, the LED module is connected to the digital signal interface.

-- **Software code:**
+- <font size=5;font color=#314B9F >Software Code</font>
     - Open Arduino IDE.
-  - Copy the following code, click Verify to check for syntax errors.Verify that there are no errors, and you can upload the code.
+    - Copy the following code, click Verify to check for syntax errors.
+Verify that there are no errors, and you can upload the code.

 ```Cpp
 //Rotary controls LED